American Legislative Exchange Council: Notable policies and model bills

 The ALEC website states that its goal is to advance "the fundamental principles of free-market enterprise, limited government, and federalism".
 In 2003, Donald Ray Kennard, then a Louisiana state representative and ALEC national chairman, said, "We are a very, very conservative organization...
 We're just espousing what we really believe in."
 Craig Horn, a North Carolina state representative and ALEC member, said of ALEC in 2013, "It's a lightning rod organization because it has a decidedly conservative bent—there’s no doubt about it."

 Although ALEC originally focused on social issues such as abortion, which it opposed, in more recent years the group has focused more on business and regulatory matters.
 According to John Nichols of The Nation, ALEC's agenda "seems to be dictated at almost every turn by multinational corporations.
 It's to clear the way for lower taxes, less regulation, a lot of protection against lawsuits, [and] ALEC is very, very active in [the] opening up of areas via privatization for corporations to make more money, particularly in places you might not usually expect like public education."

 A Brookings Institution study of state legislation introduced in 2011–2012 found that ALEC model bills that became law were linked most often to controversial social and economic issues.
 The study concluded that this phenomenon has hurt ALEC because, "Dirtying its hands with social issues undermines ALEC's ability to exercise influence over fiscal ones."

 According to research by Columbia University political scientist Alex Hertel-Fernandez, ALEC model legislation during the late 1970s focused primarily on social issues, such as abortion, drugs, gun laws, religious freedom and anti-busing.
 By the 1980s, the focus was primarily on criminal justice.
 By the 1990s, the focus was overwhelmingly on business deregulation.

 'Stand Your Ground' laws

-'Stand Your Ground' gun laws expanded to 30 states through the support of ALEC, after Florida passed its law in 2005.
+Stand-your-ground laws expanded to 30 states through the support of ALEC, after Florida passed its law in 2005.
 After the Florida law had been passed, ALEC adopted a model bill with the same wording.
 In the wake of the killing of Trayvon Martin in 2012, ALEC's support for Stand Your Ground laws ultimately led to the departure of high-profile corporate members such as Coca-Cola, Microsoft, Bank of America, and General Motors.